 Is there a cost to attend?

 Yes.
 CacheArts student matinees are $1/seat.
-Payment information will not be collected until one month before the show.
+Payment information will be collected one month before the show via Final Registration.
+An invoice will be sent after that.

 Student matinees of nationally touring performing artists cost CacheArts between $14 and $27 per attending student, so each student’s dollar is matched many times over by funds from generous public and private sponsors.
 Discussing the importance of artists in our communities is a great way to approach student contributions in your class.